 Whether you live in your multi-family home or rent it out entirely, a steady stream of rental income combined with property appreciation and tax breaks can help you build significant wealth.
 Of course, one multi-family home won't make you a tycoon.
 Still, landlords are about four times as wealthy as average Americans.

-Your wealth—separate from your income—is your money in the bank, along with your investments, properties, and assets, minus liabilities like your mortgages.
+Your wealth—separate from your income—is your money in the bank, investments, properties, and assets minus liabilities like your mortgages.
 A multi-family home all but promises appreciation, as it’s very likely to increase in value over time.

 Your $500,000 3-flat appreciates at a rate of 5% annually, and your wealth then grows from $500,000 to $525,000 in just one year.
 Also, because you paid $17,500 for the down payment, you'll have earned a 43% positive return based on the property’s $25,000 appreciation.

-Using this additional income from your tenants, you’ll be able to afford a higher monthly housing payment.
-This increase in what you can afford means that you can borrow more for your mortgage, allowing you to purchase a more valuable property.
+You can afford a higher monthly housing payment using this additional income from your tenants.
+This increase in what you can afford means you can borrow more for your mortgage, allowing you to purchase a more valuable property.

 “Future rental income” refers to the money you expect to receive from a home you rent out rather than live in.
 We use the term in the mortgage biz to represent the estimated income a rented property will bring in.
-When we qualify you for a home loan, we use this number as part of our calculations.
+When we qualify you for a home loan, we use this number in our calculations.

 You can use the rent from a multi-family home to help you qualify for the mortgage.
 Adjusting for maintenance costs and possible vacancies, the lender will add 75% of the rent to be collected to your monthly income.